BackupTheBerlios/hjb-svn/trunk/docs/rst/command-dispatch.rst

 possible.
 To allow the methods in the JMS API to be invoked via HTTP in a uniform fashion, and to support additional runtime constraints on those API methods that need it, HJB decouples invocation of the JMS API methods from the processing of the HTTP request using *JMS Commands*.

 JMS Commands

-* uniquely map to specific URL patterns recognised by the HJB servlet.
+* map to specific URL patterns recognised by the HJB servlet.

-* are constructed with references to all the JMS objects and invocation parameters necessary to complete their execution.
+* are created with access to all the JMS objects and invocation parameters necessary to complete their execution.

 * are constructed by one of the `JMS Command Generators`_.

-* capture any exceptions that occur during execution and retain them as faults.

-* once executed, provide a status message describing the result of the command execution.

-* once executed, provide access to objects that may need to be returned in the HTTP response, e.g, a received message, or a  retained fault.

 * are scheduled for execution on specific threads.